 Q: What is different about Yvonne from other designers ?

-A: My experience and education in furniture, industrial design and architectural technology.
+A: My experience and education in furniture design, industrial design and architectural technology.

 Since 1995 I have designed furniture and interiors alongside clients in Italy, Asia, US and Canada, providing a unique, international point-of-view.

 With an industrial design and architectural technology education, I can offer you solutions on technical aspects of design [including lighting, electrical and construction details] and on ergonomics, psychology and perception.